-Measures of implicit bias are understood to model bias as the pattern of response facilitation and/or conflict between a prime and a target.
-For example, in the WIT, participants must classify targets as either guns or tools (via button press) after being primed with a White or Black face.
-Following a Black face (as compared to a White face) prime, participants are more likely to misidentify a tool as a gun (e.g., see Amodio et al., 2004; Payne, 2001, 2005), suggesting the presence of an implicit racial bias that associates Blacks with armed violence.
+Measures of implicit bias infer and quantify bias by considering the degree to which a prime facilitates or inhibits responses to a target.
+For example, in the WIT, participants use button presses to classify targets as either guns or tools after being primed with a White or Black face.
+Relative to White face primes, Black face primes facilitate gun responses and inhibit tool responses, suggesting the presence of an implicit racial bias that associates Blacks with armed violence (see Amodio et al., 2004; Payne, 2001, 2005).

-There are at least two differing accounts of the mechanism through which primes influence behavior.
-One of the original interpretations of these kinds of priming effects is that they are caused by automatically spreading activation along associations between primes and relevant attributes (e.g., Fazio, Sanbonmatsu, Powell, & Kardes, 1986; Fazio et al., 1995).
-However, considerable research has lent support to an alternative perspective, which holds that priming effects occur to the extent that the response category activated by the prime stimulus interferes with or facilitates the response category required by the target (Bartholow, Riordan, Saults, & Lust, 2009; De Houwer, Hermans, Rothermund, & Wentura, 2002; Gawronski, Deutsch, & Seidel, 2005; Klauer & Tiege-Mocigemba, 2007; Klinger, Burton, & Pitts, 2000;).
-This “response interference” perspective assumes that the observed effects stem from the categorization goal that is required by the task.
+One popular explanation of such priming effects is that the prime stimulus activates a response category.
+When that response category is the same as that required by the target, responses are facilitated; when the response category is not that required by the target, responses are inhibited (Bartholow, Riordan, Saults, & Lust, 2009; De Houwer, Hermans, Rothermund, & Wentura, 2002; Gawronski, Deutsch, & Seidel, 2005; Klauer & Tiege-Mocigemba, 2007; Klinger, Burton, & Pitts, 2000).
+This “response interference” model purports that the observed effects of primes on accuracy stem from the task’s categorization goal.

 Response mapping and implicit contrast effects.
-One important implication of response interference models is that the primes cause preparation of a response, which causes prime-target response facilitation or interference.
+One important implication of response interference models is that the primes cause preparation of a response, and this preparation is in turn responsible for prime-target facilitation or interference.
 These assumptions provided the basis for the Response Mapping (RM) model of priming (see Scherer & Lambert, 2009; Scherer & Lambert, 2012; Scherer & Schott, 2012).
-According to the RM model, even though the goal of the priming task is to classify only the target stimuli, participants also use the response options to categorize the primes that are supposed to be ignored.
+According to the RM model, although the goal of the priming task is to ignore the primes and classify only the target stimuli, participants also use the response options to categorize the primes.

 Consider a task in which participants see negative and neutral picture primes followed by negative and positive word targets.
-Negative primes are yoked to the negative response, and will facilitate responses to negative word targets.
+If primes are categorized according to the response categories, negative primes will prepare the negative response and facilitate responses to negative word targets.
 This is unremarkable.
 However, because the negative response category is occupied, the neutral primes will be categorized as best they can with the remaining response option.
 Thus, the neutral primes are contrasted away from the negative response and are categorized with the positive response.
 The presentation of neutral primes then facilitates positive-word responses, even though the neutral primes lack positive affective content.
-We will refer to this phenomenon as response-mapping contrasts (RM contrast), as an association between one set of primes and one response causes the other set of primes to be contrasted away to the other response.
+Thus, an association between one set of primes and one response causes the other set of primes to be contrasted away to the other response.
+We will refer to this phenomenon as response-mapping contrast (RM contrast).